Terrance McKinney: Background

-McKinney was born and raised to his mother Kitara Johnson, a former gang member.
+McKinney was born to and raised by his mother Kitara Johnson, a former gang member.
 McKinney and his family moved to a military base in Germany, where he was picked on due to being small, and after relocating to Davenport, Washington once his mother joined the US Army, he was picked on for being black.
 McKinney eventually ended up at Spokane, Washington in 2007, where he took up wrestling.

 During his high school years, McKinney was a standout high school wrestler, becoming a two-time WIAA state champion out of Shadle Park High School and a Fargo All-American in freestyle.
 The sixth-ranked senior recruit in the country, McKinney considered skipping college wrestling to jump into MMA, a sport he had decided to pursue as a freshman, but went on to wrestle at North Idaho College, where he went 31–11 and was the top-ranked athlete during his first year in junior college ('13–'14).
 After a quick stint at NIC, he transferred to Chadron State College and redshirted during '14–'15.

 During the summer of 2015, McKinney was extremely intoxicated after abusing LSD, psilocybin mushrooms and alcohol, and the friends he was partying with called the police and left the scene.
 Once police found him covered in blood (after cutting his neck with glass) and experiencing excited delirium, McKinney was transported to the hospital.
 In the ambulance, his heart beat stopped and died twice, though he was resuscitated twice as well.
 In return to the police officers who saved his life, McKinney served as a leader for the Youth Police Initiative.
 Referring to the incident years later, McKinney expressed:

 McKinney was not kicked off the wrestling team and went on to be ranked as high as second in the nation in the NCAA Division II level during the 2015–16 season, before transferring to Notre Dame College and dropping out after one semester in order to pursue mixed martial arts.